-Where this isThe Preview PDF tool is available on the Files tab of a client's chart and also in the Tools > Your Files section of the app.
+Where this isThe PDF Preview Tool is available on the Files tab of a client's chart and also in the Tools > My Files & Templates section of the app.

 Often, you may want to preview a file's contents without having to download it to your computer.
-If the file you've uploaded is a PDF, clicking the link on the Files page (either in a client's chart or in the Tools > Your Files section of the app) opens the PDF Preview tool, which allows you to do just that:
+If the file you've uploaded is a PDF, clicking the link on the Files page (either in a client's chart or in the Tools > My Files & Templates section of the app) opens the PDF Preview tool, which allows you to do just that: